lukamaricic/GoPractice-Tic-Tac-Toe/README.md

 ## What technologies are used for this project?
-This project is built with:
+This project is built with Lovable, using:
 - Vite
 - TypeScript
 - React